kehitysto/coaching-chatbot/doc/deploy-instructions.md

 $ serverless deploy <name here>
 ```

 After this you can follow the instructions from the top of this page onwards.
-You can see the different versions you have deployed in you aws lambda dashboard and also delete/modify them there.
+You can see the different versions you have deployed in your aws lambda dashboard and also delete/modify them there.
 One good use for this is for example having a staging environment and a production environment.